tsedio/tsed/docs/docs/configuration.md

 ### views

-Object to configure Views engines with Consolidate.
+Object to configure Views engines with Ts.ED engines or Consolidate (deprecated).
 See more on [View engine](/docs/templating.md).

 ### acceptMimes